PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 ## Summary

-This branch continues the staged `flatbuffer_direct` refactor by moving thirty-three fully characterized compatibility rules out of the central ONNX-to-ModelIR lowerer and into focused pass modules:
+This branch continues the staged `flatbuffer_direct` refactor by moving thirty-four fully characterized compatibility rules out of the central ONNX-to-ModelIR lowerer and into focused pass modules: